Guest post by Gina of GinaMPoirier.com

 There is so much “man-bashing” going on these days in the news and in popular culture.
 Can’t we share some good news too?

 I don’t think I’m alone in saying that my husband is a good man who is 100% devoted to God and his family.
-It’s important to me that we establish a family culture that honors him instead of tearing him down.
+It’s important to me that we establish a family culture that honors him and builds him up instead of tearing him down.

 Ephesians 5 admonishes us to “make the most of every opportunity” because the days are evil.
 So, with this in mind, I’m excited to surprise my husband and make his day a little brighter on April 20th this year.